-1. This routine returns a .true. value for an index that is strictly owned by the current process, excluding the halo indices psb_owned_index -
+1. This routine returns a .true. value for an index that is strictly owned by the current process, excluding the halo indices psb_owned_index x Integer indices.

+'''

-call psb_owned_index $(y, x, desc_a, info)$
+call psb_owned_index(y, x, desc_a, info)

-x Integer indices.

-Scope: local

-Type: required

-Intent: in, inout.
+'''

 Specified as: a scalar or a rank one integer array.